What is COP26 all about? Find out the top six things to know

 In 2018, a special report by the Intergovernmental Panel on Climate Change (IPCC) highlighted the importance of limiting global average temperature increase to 1.5C rather than 2C.
-They warned that the world was already 1C warmer than pre-industrial times, and that an increase to 2C would exacerbate extreme weather events such as floods, drought and extreme heat, as well as damage communities, bringing poverty to millions of people across the world.
+They warned that the world was already 1C warmer than pre-industrial times and that an increase to 2C would exacerbate extreme weather events such as floods, drought and extreme heat, as well as damage communities, bringing poverty to millions of people worldwide.
 However, they did say that if the world can become carbon-neutral by around 2050 or before, we’d have a fighting chance of meeting this target.

 2. Adapt to protect communities and natural habitats

-The climate is already changing and it will continue to change even as we reduce emissions, with devastating effects.
+The climate is already changing, and it will continue to change even as we reduce emissions, with devastating effects.
 Countries must take action to avoid, minimise and address the loss and damage that is already occurring from climate change.
-This will involve restoring ecosystems, building defences, putting warning systems in place and making local infrastructure and agriculture more resilient to avoid extreme poverty, loss of homes, livelihoods and lives.
+This will involve restoring ecosystems, building defences, putting warning systems in place and making local infrastructure and agriculture more resilient to avoid extreme poverty and loss of homes, livelihoods and lives.

 3. Mobilise finance

 This is about countries investing and financing climate recovery.
-Developing countries have promised to raise at least $100bn in climate finance a year.
-To hit our climate target we need investment, funding and infrastructure and more climate-resilient economy, as well as funding for the technology and innovation and jobs in ‘green’ businesses and communities.
+Developing countries have promised to raise at least $100bn in climate finance annually.
+To hit our climate target, we need investment, funding, infrastructure and a more climate-resilient economy, as well as funding for technology, innovation and jobs in ‘green’ businesses and communities.

 4. Work together

-So, this year’s pledges are crucial, possibly our last hope for the future of the planet.
+So, this year’s pledges are crucial, possibly our last hope for the planet's future.

 5. What does COP26 mean for me?

 It means we all must change our behaviour for the better and cut our carbon footprint for good.
-Every choice we make - the food we eat, the products we buy, the tech we use, way we travel, heating our homes, even going on holiday - has an impact on our carbon footprint.
-We need to make conscious choices about the way we live our lives and the impact on the planet.
+Every choice we make - the food we eat, the products we buy, the tech we use, the way we travel, heat our homes, even go on holiday - impacts our carbon footprint.
+We must be mindful of our lifestyle choices and their impact on the planet.

 The good news is that you can start small with quick wins, all of which add up to big changes for the planet.
 Here are our tips for how you can ‘think COP’, starting today:

-- Choose a low carbon energy tariff.
-The UK’s committed to ditching fossil fuels for good.
-All our fixed electricity tariffs for home are backed by zero carbon electricity(1) from nuclear and renewable electricity
+- Choose a low-carbon energy tariff.
+The UK is committed to ditching fossil fuels for good.
+All our fixed electricity tariffs for homes are backed by zero carbon electricity(1) from nuclear and renewable electricity

 - Make your home as efficient as it can be - we’ve got tonnes of easy tips and kit to help you keep in the heat and track your energy use